• Skip to primary navigation

 Easy Blackcurrant Muffins with White Chocolate Chips

-Jump to Recipe Print Recipe
+Jump to Recipe

 Blackcurrant muffins pin image.

-Easy blackcurrant muffins bursting with tart juicy berries and loaded with sweet white chocolate chips.
 The perfect blackcurrant recipe for using up a glut of those black glossy berries from your garden!

 Blackcurrant muffins on a cake stand.

-The blackcurrant muffins are easily portable, so why not take them on your next picnic, pack them into the kids' lunchboxes, or even serve the muffins for Afternoon Tea!
+The blackcurrant muffins are easily portable, so why not take them on your next picnic, pack them into the kids' lunchboxes, or even serve the muffins for afternoon tea!

 👩🍳 Do you have a glut of blackcurrants?
 Have a go at my easy blackcurrant coulis or blackcurrant loaf cake recipes too!